 One important objective is to develop plasma states suitable for a reactor-compatible wall clad with tungsten: Since 2007 ASDEX Upgrade is run with a first wall completely clad with tungsten.

 Moreover, personnel from the division are collaborating on the JET (Joint European Experiment) at Culham, UK.
-Here the emphasis lies on the transfer of results from ASDEX Upgrade to JET for investigating the scalability of these results to ITER.
+Here the emphasis lies on the transfer of results from ASDEX Upgrade to JET for investigating the scalability of these results to ITER and DEMO.